kristbaum/pem_rl_game/README.md

+# ChessBrawl

-TODOs (new, to be updated)
+TODOs (to be updated)
-- A: study the suitable hyperparameters in .yaml for training the model
+- A: Study the suitable hyperparameters in .yaml for training the model
-- B: implement the behaviors of agents in C# scripts
+- B: Implement the behaviors of agents in C# scripts
-- C: design the environments/scenes in Unity
+- C: Design the environments/scenes in Unity
-- D: add visual, sound effects and animations
+- D: Add visual, sound effects and animations

 Preferences:
 - Van: 1A, 2B, 2C, 3D